denish10/TMS/docs/create_task.md

 ## Purpose

 This file allows administrators to create new tasks and assign them to employees.
 It provides a form where admins can select a department, choose employees from that department, enter task details (title, description, priority, dates), and assign the task to one or multiple employees.
-The file handles task creation, employee assignment, and activity logging.
+The file handles task creation and employee assignment.

 ## Key Features